South Carolina Legislature

 (3) enter into a retraining agreement with the council.

-(A) The council may enter into a revitalization agreement with each qualifying business with respect to the project.
+The council may enter into a revitalization agreement with each qualifying business with respect to the project.
 The terms and provisions of each revitalization agreement must be determined by negotiations between the council and the qualifying business.
 The decision to enter into a revitalization agreement with a qualifying business is solely within the discretion of the council based on the appropriateness of the negotiated incentives to the project and the determination that approval of the project is in the best interests of the State.
-The revitalization agreement must set a date by which the qualifying business shall have completed the project.
-Within three months of the completion date, the qualifying business shall document the actual costs of the project in a manner acceptable to the council.
+The revitalization agreement must set a date by which the qualifying business shall have met the required investment and employment levels.
+After meeting the thresholds, the qualifying business shall document the actual costs of the project in a manner acceptable to the council.
+A business is allowed to count jobs filled by remote employees towards the minimum employment levels.
+While remote employees count towards a business's minimum employment levels, a business may claim job development credits on a remote employee only to the extent the remote employee was subject to withholdings pursuant to Chapter 8.
+A business which pays withholdings on a remote employee in South Carolina and some other state can only claim job development credits to the extent of the South Carolina withholdings.

 (A) A business that qualifies pursuant to Section 12-10-50(A) and has certified to the council that the business has met the minimum job requirement and minimum capital investment provided for in the revitalization agreement may claim job development credits as determined by this section.